adhiraj69/CodecSep/README.md

-# Supplementary Code for ICLR 2026 Submission
+# Official Code for "Neural Audio Codecs for Prompt-Driven Universal Sound Separation"

-This repository accompanies our ICLR 2026 paper submission:

-"CodecSep:  Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents"
+This repository accompanies our paper [Neural Audio Codecs for Prompt-Driven Universal Sound Separation][https://arxiv.org/abs/2509.11717]:

 It includes sample code, configuration files, and scripts used to generate the results reported in the paper.
 The purpose of this repository is to support reproducibility.